fredemmott/psr7-http-message-hhi/README.md

   not have to honor this type.
 - `ServerRequestInterface::getQueryParams()` returns an `array` with `mixed` values as it is a tree-like structure (eg `?a[b][c]=123`).
+- The return value of these functions is not defined in PSR7; this project defines them as returning `void` to prevent users depending on unspecified behavior:
+   - `StreamInterface::seek()`
+   - `StreamInterface::rewind()`
+   - `UploadedFileInterface::moveTo()`